CommitOps/commitops.github.io/docs/Interview-QnA/linux-questions-answers.md

 ---

-???+ note "How to check memory stats and CPU stats?"
+???+ question "How to check memory stats and CPU stats?"

     Use the following tools: